Wednesday, July 5, 2017

 As you close in on the top of the path you will see an open talus bowl beyond sparse trees, image-center.
 That's the next goal.
 The west ridge route is discussed later.
 However, in the image below, it is toward the left glistening in sun.

 At 0.8 mile, 10,800 feet, enter the talus field and cross to the southeast, aiming for the line of conifers at the base of the cliff, image-center.
-Then swing northeast and hold that bearing through somewhat complicated terrain to a small platform at 11,220 feet, 1.0 mile.
+Then swing northeast and hold that bearing through somewhat steep and complicated terrain.
+If you are lucky, you may locate a fragmentary social trail through the proper slot between cliff structures.
+Arrive on a small platform at 11,220 feet, 1.0 mile.

 Standard Route on North Ridge